fgcz/bfabricPy/docs/contribute.md

 # Contribute

-This page describes some information relevant for contruibuting to bfabricPy.
+This page describes some information relevant for contributing to bfabricPy.

 ## Development install